zulip/zulip/templates/zerver/help/configure-message-notification-emails.md

+# Email notifications

-# Configure message notification emails
+## Message notification emails

 Zulip can be configured to send message notification emails for [PMs and mentions](/help/pm-mention-alert-notifications), as well as